kangojs/kangojs/packages/class-validation/README.md

 }
 ```

-This process is exactly the same for query data except you use the `queryShape` route option and `req.queryDto` to access
+This process is exactly the same for query parameters and URL parameters except you use the
+`queryShape` route option and `req.queryDto` or `paramsShape` and `req.paramsDto` to access
 the transformed data instead.

 ### Default Behaviour